-(To be complet (tick the boxes ed and signed by the authorised family mediator) that apply) 5a.
-The following I MIAM exemption(s) applies: An authorised family mediator confirms that he or she is satisfied that - ion is not suitable as a means of resolving the dispute because f the respondents is willing to attend a MIAM; or all of th ion is not suitable as a means of resolving the dispute because e respondents failed without good reason to attend a MIAM tment; or (c) mediati on is otherwise not suitable as a means of resolving the dispute.
+Information and Assessment Meeting (MIAM) or confirms MIAM attendance (To be completed and signed by the authorised family mediator) (tick the boxes that apply) The following MIAM exemption(s) applies: 5a.
+An authorised family mediator confirms that he or she is satisfied that -(a) mediation is not suitable as a means of resolving the dispute because none of the respondents is willing to attend a MIAM; or (b) mediation is not suitable as a means of resolving the dispute because all of the respondents failed without good reason to attend a MIAM appointment; or (c) mediation is otherwise not suitable as a means of resolving the dispute.
 5b.
-The prospectiv ve applicant attended a MIAM: The prospective e applicant only attended a MIAM.
-The prospective together. e applicant and respondent party(s) also attended the MIAM The prospective and respondent(s) have each attended separate MIAM. e respondent party(s) has/have made or is/are making o attend a separate MIAM.
-Mediation or o because: other form of Dispute Resolution is not proceeding The applicant h as attended a MIAM alone and • the ap plicant does not wish to start or continue mediation; or ediator has determined that mediation is unsuitable Both the application Both the application Both the application between the second seco ant and respondent have attended a MIAM (separately or the apple olicant does not wish to start or continue mediation; or pondent does not wish to start or continue mediation; or diator has determined that mediation is unsuitable Mediation has started, but has: l down; or ded with some or all issues unresolved Signed Authorised Family Mediator (a family mediator who is authorised to undertake MIAMs) Family Mediation Service name Sole trader name Address Dated delete as appropriate
+The prospective applicant attended a MIAM: The prospective applicant only attended a MIAM.
+The prospective applicant and respondent party(s) attended the MIAM together.
+The prospective applicant and respondent(s) have each attended a separate MIAM.
+The prospective respondent party(s) has/have made or is/are making arrangements to attend a separate MIAM.
+Mediation or other form of Dispute Resolution is not proceeding because: The applicant has attended a MIAM alone and · the applicant does not wish to start or continue mediation; or • the mediator has determined that mediation is unsuitable; or the respondent did not wish to attend a MIAM Both the applicant and respondent have attended a MIAM (separately or together) and • the applicant does not wish to start or continue mediation; or • the respondent does not wish to start or continue mediation; or • the mediator has determined that mediation is unsuitable Mediation has started, but has: broken down; or concluded with some or all issues unresolved Signed Authorised Family Mediator (a family mediator who is authorised to undertake MIAMs) FMC Registration no. Family Mediation Service name Sole trader name Address Dated shown.